 In the breeding of sport horses we have all been told to avoid sprinting thoroughbred lines, that they are generally not good riding horse material.
 If there was ever a proof that this bias is foolish, we can see it here.
 Mumtaz Mahal is the dam of Badruddin, Mirza II, Rustom Mahal-who is dam of Abernant, Mah Mahal who inturn produced Mahmoud, and also Mah Iran, and Mumtaz Begum--who produced Nasrullah (the greastest overall sport line anywhere) and Sun Princess--the dam of Royal Charger.
 These are only some of her progeny, but these lines are interwoven into the modern race horse, and yes, the modern sport horse.
 In addition, her dam, Lady Josephine, is the dam of the fast and sound Fair Trial, and his sister Sansonnet who is the dam of Tudor Minstrel.
 This is a virtual who's who of important Thoroughbred bloodlines--all stemming from one mare and her mother.

 There is a hidden side to this story of her lineage.
 First, it is just a piece of good luck that her dam Lady Josephine was not born a year later.
 If she had been she would have been excluded from the General Stud Book!
-And of course if that happened then there would be no history writing English broodmare dynasty that influenced all of the racing and sport!
+And of course if that happened then there would be no history writing English broodmare dynasty that influenced all of racing and sport!
 Lady Josephine's dam-sire is Americus, an American Thoroughbred, who carried the bloodlines of Lexington RH who was sire of the full siblings The Nun/Norfolk who she was 2x2 to.
 Also the dam of those siblings, Novice, was by Glencoe, but out of Chloe Anderson, another American Running Horse.
 When the American sportsmen began bringing their racehorses and hunters over to England, Ireland and France to compete starting in the 1850s no one there was prepared for their far ranging success.
 By the 1880s the American horses had won just about all the classic races, many multiple times, and their offspring bred there were doing the same, including Americus Girl, the dam of Lady Josephine.
-The surprise at the performance level of these upsetters was quickly followed by uneasiness, then dread and anger, which finally resulted in the English Jockey Club passing an edict called the Jersey Act to put the American Thoroughbred out of business.
+The surprise at the performance level of these up setters was quickly followed by uneasiness, then dread and anger, when not just races were won but the international buyers of bloodstock started to go to the States instead of London for their horses.
+The end result was the English Jockey Club passed an edict called the Jersey Act to put the American Thoroughbred out of business.
 Lady Josephine if born one year later would have been one of those excluded from the Stud Book.
-(See Legacy of Lexington for the full story on this episode and the reason why it was the American horses were so superior to their British counterparts).
+(See Legacy of Lexington for the full story on this episode and the reason why it was the American horses were able to race so well against their British counterparts).

 There are lessons in this pedigree that we may apply to our sport horse breeding programs.
 Mumtaz Mahal is not inbred herself.
 She is out of two inbred parents.
 Each side of the pedigree engages the background of the opposite side's inbreeding.
 This is why she was a top sprinter herself, she improved and intergrated the bloodlines of the parents.

-We find Mumtaz whereever great sport performance is found, and her grandson Nasrullah is rated #1 sport horse sireline in North America.
+We find Mumtaz wherever great sport performance is found, and her grandson Nasrullah is rated #1 sport horse sireline in North America.